fdp0525/G2LTex/README.md

 ## 3. Dependencies
-The code and the build system have the following prerequisites:
+The code has following prerequisites:
 - ubuntu 16.04
 - gcc (5.4.0)
 - OpenCV (2.4.10)